lucasbpro/react-ecommerce/README.md

 - allows user to select multiple products and add them to a shopping cart;
 - allows user to search for a specific product.

-The application is running online [here](https://fashionista-outfit.netlify.app/).

 ## How to run this locally

 You need to have **[Node v13.8.0](https://nodejs.org/en/)** (or later) installed in your machine.

-Then, open this project directory in a terminal and install all the dependencies:
+To run the project, open the project folder in a terminal and install all the dependencies:

 ```shell
 $ npm install
 ```
-And start the development server:
+After dependencies installation, start the development server by typing:

 ```shell
 $ npm start
 ```
 The application will start at [http://localhost:3000](http://localhost/:3000).